RevCraft/RevCraft/README.md

-# 🧩 RevStack Challenge Catalog (Part 1)
+# 🧩 RevCraft Challenge Catalog (Part 1)

-> This document serves as the master list of engineering challenges available in **RevStack**.
+> This document serves as the master list of engineering challenges available in **RevCraft**.
 >
 > Each challenge is designed like a project-level LeetCode problem.
 The goal is to solve the engineering problem using clean architecture, best practices, and production-inspired design.
 >